-The interventions of interest included lifestyle interventions to prevent type 2 diabetes mellitus (DM) that have full or pending recognition from the CDC Diabetes Prevention Recognition Program (DPRP), including programs incorporating smartphone and web-assisted delivery methods.
+The interventions of interest included lifestyle interventions to prevent or delay the development of type 2 diabetes mellitus (DM) that have full or pending recognition from the CDC Diabetes Prevention Recognition Program (DPRP), including programs incorporating smartphone and web-assisted delivery methods.
 Medical and surgical therapies were not considered.